-Through our Neighbor Link Program which runs June 1 - October 1 we offer the following help in planning for neighborhoods that register their event:
+Through our Neighbor Link Program which runs June 1-October 1 we offer the following help in planning for neighborhoods that register their event:

 - Publicize the event with Colorful Flyers, a Banner or Sandwich Board graphics - We encourage Community Service for our Bellevue neighbors and kids in need such as a food drive for Hopelink - End Summer Hunger, or your charity of choice.
-Other ideas may be to plan an event to help a neighbor in need, or help with stewardship in Bellevue Parks.
-Those neighborhoods participating in service will be awarded Seattle Mariners tickets, however, supplies are limited. - Fun for children, we'll help with the contacts to have a police or firemen/fire truck visit provided availability - Close Your Street with a city permit and approved road barricades and receive reimbursement up to \$50
+Other ideas may be to plan an event to help a neighbor in need, or help with stewardship in Bellevue Parks. - Fun for children, we'll help with the contacts to have a police or firemen/fire truck visit provided availability

+Close Your Street with a city permit and approved road barricades and receive reimbursement up to \$50

-Neighbor Link will provide resources for one (1) Party per neighborhood during Jun 1- Oct 1.
+Neighbor Link will provide resources for one (1) Party per neighborhood during Jun 1-Oct 1.
 Planning 3 to 4 weeks before the event is recommended.

 - We provide colorful formats designed by our graphics team, to promote your party.
-We will print up to 500 flyers, and/or electronic PDF for distribution to publicize the event. - Neighborhood groups submitting their own graphics must submit a ready to print PDF - 1 grommeted Banner (3'x6') OR up to 2 Loanable sandwich-board signs (Includes four, 23" x 23" posters for front and back)
+We will print up to 500 flyers, and/or electronic PDF for distribution to publicize the event. - Neighborhood groups submitting their own graphics must submit a ready to print PDF - 1 grommeted Banner (3'x6') OR up to 2 Loanable sandwich-board signs (Includes four, 23" x 23" posters - for front and back)